munich-quantum-toolkit/syrec/README.md

 Building the project requires a C++ compiler with support for C++20 and CMake 3.24 or newer.
 For detail on how to build the project, please refer to the [documentation](https://mqt.readthedocs.io/projects/syrec).
 Building (and running) is continuously tested under Linux, macOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/runner-images).
-MQT SyReC is compatible with all supported Python versions.
+MQT SyReC Synthesizer is compatible with all supported Python versions.

 ## Cite This

 Please cite the work that best fits your use case.

-### MQT SyReC (the tool)
+### MQT SyReC Synthesizer (the tool)

-When citing the software itself or results produced with it, cite the MQT SyReC paper:
+When citing the software itself or results produced with it, cite the MQT SyReC Synthesizer paper:

 ```bibtex
 @article{adarsh2022syrecSynthesizer,